crazyoptimist/crazyoptimist-github-io/content/about.md

 ---
 ### Bio

-&nbsp;&nbsp;A hardworking software engineer with eight years of professional experience, specializing in large-scale web application development.
-My passion lies in hands-on software design and implementation.
-I seek to build software applications that both delights end users as well as the technical team that is to develop and operate the software.
-I strongly believe that software quality is key to delivering such delight, so I like to make sure that this is a key consideration in everything I do.
-I am a strong advocate for well tested code, continuous integration, continuous deployment, and team building.
-Happy to lead, happy to follow whatever it takes to get us there.
+An engineer at heart, I enjoy trying different languages, frameworks and programming paradigms.
+I like making things work, then finding the faults in the system and repeating the process until it all ticks predictably.

+I appreciate good design in all levels, from the smallest software module to the configuration of the company's procedures, team dynamics.

+I love being around positive and driven people, optimistic atmosphere.

 ### Hard Skills

-- Design and implement layered, microservice, serverless, and event driven applications at any scale
+- Design and implement layered, microservice, and event driven applications at any scale
-- Test Driven Development in JavaScript/TypeScript, Go, Python
+- Test Driven Development in Go, JavaScript/TypeScript, Python, and Rust
 - Smart contract development and private audit using Solidity, Hardhat, and Foundry
-- Frontend development using React, Redux, Next.js
+- Frontend development using React, Next.js, and Angular
 - Infrastructure as Code with Terraform on various cloud platforms, including AWS and GCP
 - Work with container technologies such as Docker, ECS, Kubernetes
 - CI/CD with Github Actions, Circle CI, Gitlab CI, Bitbucket, and Jenkins